ERGA-consortium/pipelines/assembly/snakemake/1.Genome_Profiling/genoplot/README.md

 To run, you will need to create the following conda environment:

-`conda create -n genoplots -c conda-forge -c bioconda meryl genomescope2 smudgeplot`
+`conda create -n genoplots -c conda-forge -c bioconda meryl==1.3 genomescope2 smudgeplot`

 or: